By MICK ROBERTS ©

-The pub’s license was ‘frozen’ by owners WIN Television after it was shut due to a decline in business resulting from the closure of Lawrence Hargrave Drive after a landslide in July 2003.
+The pub’s license was ‘frozen’ by owners WIN Television (and later sold) when the closure of the Lawrence Hargrave Drive, after a landslide in July 2003, forced it to shut shop.

 The popular tourists’ road remained closed to traffic for over two and a half years while the NSW Government built the $40 million Sea Cliff Bridge to bypass the land slide prone thoroughfare between Clifton and Coalcliff.